davebryson/opencbdc-tx/README.md

 `sudo xcode-select -switch /Library/Developer/CommandLineTools`

+Or, if you've changed this in the past, you can reset to point to commandline tools with:

+`sudo xcode-select --reset`

-1. Install dependencies: `brew install leveldb llvm@11 googletest lcov make wget`
+1. Install dependencies: `brew install leveldb llvm@11 googletest lcov make wget cmake`
-3. `./scripts/configure.sh`
+2. `./scripts/configure.sh`
-4. `./scripts/build.sh`
+3. `./scripts/build.sh`

 Note: To run clang-tidy and clang-format (required by `lint.sh`), you must add them both to your path.